joeaoregan/LIT-Yr4-NetworkGames/02-Hangman-Modified-TCP/README.md

 ## 02-Hangman-Modified-TCP

-Modified Hangman game, with graphics, coloured text, and functionality to set up sockets, and play the game separated to header files
+**Modified Hangman Game**, with graphics, coloured text, and functionality to set up sockets, and play the game separated to header files

 ##### Files: